dylandreimerink/edb/Readme.md

   edb [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell debug       debug starts an interactive debug session help        Help about any command pcap-to-ctx Convert a PCAP(packet capture) file into a context file which can be passed to a XDP eBPF program
+  capture-context Capture program contexts completion      Generate the autocompletion script for the specified shell debug           debug starts an interactive debug session graph           Generate a control-flow graph for an eBPF program help            Help about any command pcap-to-ctx     Convert a PCAP(packet capture) file into a context file which can be passed to a XDP eBPF program

 Flags:
   -h, --help   help for edb